How to choose the right knife

 Utility Knife

-The utility knife is also called a 'paring knife', and as the words suggest, it is fantastic for slightly smaller ingredients.
-The knife is used for cutting various small items in the kitchen, and it will quickly become your favourite knife for everyday use.
+The utility knife is also called a paring knife and, as the name suggests, is great for smaller ingredients.
+The knife is ideal for many small tasks in the kitchen and will quickly become one of your favorite everyday knives.

-Use it when you need to cut or trim small vegetables, fruits, and herbs.
-Also use it for cutting or filleting smaller pieces of meat and fish.
+Use it to cut or prepare small vegetables, fruits, and herbs.
+It is also suitable for slicing or filleting smaller pieces of meat and fish.

-The utility knife will quickly become your most used knife in the kitchen.
+The utility knife will quickly become one of the most used knives in your kitchen.

 Find it here in black or mahogany.